 What are the performance measures in the public workforce system?
 To simplify performance reporting for organizations using different public funding streams, there have been some efforts in the public workforce system to implement “common measures” across different programs.
 For example, the Workforce Innovation and Opportunity Act (which includes key federal funding streams for workforce activities) requires common performance measures across its six core programs.
 These include

-- percentage of participants in unsubsidized employment in second and fourth quarter after exit;
+- the percentage of participants in unsubsidized employment in second and fourth quarter after exit;

 - median earnings;

-- measure of participants achieving measurable skill gains; and
+- the measure of participants achieving measurable skill gains; and